SCW-Aberystwyth/HackyHour/index.md

 * Machine learning
 * Data visualisation

-## Lightning Talks

-You can also present your research in a short 5 minute lightning talk.
-These talks should be aimed at a broad audience that includes people outside of your own discipline.

-If you want to give a talk then please signup by filling out this [form](https://goo.gl/forms/QlOQNKmfJCo2O2hw1)

-### Previous Talks

-A list of previous talks can be found on the [previous talks](previoustalks) page.

 ## Where and when do you meet?

 Generally a Hacky Hour runs every other week, alternating between Wednesday and Friday at 3:10pm.
 Upcoming times are:

-* Friday August 27th, 3pm
+* Friday November 19th, 3pm
-* Wednesday September 8th, 3pm
+* Wednesday December 1st, 3pm
-* Friday September 24th, 3pm
+* Friday December 17h, 3pm

-Online meetings will continue until in person meetings are permitted again.
+These meetings are online for the time being.
 The connection details will be circulated on the Hacky Hour mailing list, please email cos@aber.ac.uk to be added to this list.

 ## What should I bring?